Red Sox vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Tampa Bay Rays and Wander Franco take the field against Kike Hernandez and the Boston Red Sox on Saturday at Fenway Park.
+Wander Franco and the Tampa Bay Rays face Alex Verdugo and the Boston Red Sox at Fenway Park on Saturday.
+First pitch is at 6:10 PM ET.

-The Red Sox are -120 moneyline favorites for this matchup against the Rays (+100).
-The total for the matchup has been listed at 8.5 runs.
+The favored Rays have -155 moneyline odds against the underdog Red Sox, who are listed at +130.
+The total is 8.5 runs for this contest (with -110 odds to go over and -110 odds on the under).

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.